mvghasty/printergeist/README.md

 ```

-After you have cloned the repository, you can now access smoly and run it inside the application folder:
+Once the repository is cloned, navigate to the application directory and run the main script:

 ```shell